 Each new employee receives an intensive new employee orientation that covers company safety policies and procedures, followed by a written test to demonstrate their knowledge and understanding.

-Millstone Weber believes in advancing safety by learning from our experiences.
-One of the most beneficial tools is the Near Miss reporting procedure whereby incidents that did not result in damage or injury, but potentially could have, should be reported allowing the incident to be investigated and corrective actions taken before any further incidents occur.To encourage the use of the Near Miss Program, a $250 “Near Miss of the Quarter” award is presented to the near miss selected by the safety committee members that provides the most proactive preventative measure.
-A $1000 "Near Miss of the Year” award is presented to the near miss selected by the safety committee members of the four quarterly winners.
+MW believes in advancing safety by learning from experience.
+One of our most beneficial tools is the Near Miss reporting procedure where even incidents that did not result in damage or injury — but potentially could have — are reported, allowing the incident to be investigated and corrective actions taken before any potential incidents occur.To encourage the use of the Near Miss Program, a $250 “Near Miss of the Quarter” award is presented to the near miss selected by the safety committee members that provides the most proactive preventative measure.
+A $1,000 “Near Miss of the Year” award is presented to the near miss selected by the safety committee members of the four quarterly winners.

 This program encourages and rewards employees to perform their work in a safe manner to prevent injuries to themselves and all fellow employees.
-All employees working a minimum of 1000 hours are eligible for an annual safety incentive award.
+All employees working a minimum of 1,000 hours are eligible for an annual safety incentive award.
 To maintain their eligibility, employees must follow established safety policies, report all incidents in a timely manner, and work in a manner that prevents personal injury.